camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/06-history.html.md

 ### Querying History

-The HistoryService exposes the methods `createHistoricProcessInstanceQuery()`, `createHistoricProcessVariableQuery()`, `createHistoricActivityInstanceQuery()`, `createHistoricDetailQuery()`, `createHistoricTaskInstanceQuery()`, `createHistoricIncidentQuery()` and `createUserOperationLogQuery()` which can be used for querying history.
+The HistoryService exposes the methods `createHistoricProcessInstanceQuery()`, `createHistoricProcessVariableQuery()`, `createHistoricCaseInstanceQuery()`, `createHistoricActivityInstanceQuery()`, `createHistoricDetailQuery()`, `createHistoricTaskInstanceQuery()`, `createHistoricIncidentQuery()` and `createUserOperationLogQuery()` which can be used for querying history.

 Below are a few examples which show some of the possibilities of the query API for history.
-Full description of the possibilities can be found in the the javadocs, in the `org.camunda.bpm.engine.history` package.
+Full description of the possibilities can be found in the javadocs, in the `org.camunda.bpm.engine.history` package.

 ** HistoricProcessInstanceQuery **